2020 Mercer Bears football team

 The 2020 Mercer Bears football team represented Mercer University as a member the Southern Conference (SoCon) during the 2020–21 NCAA Division I FCS football season.
 They were led by first-year head coach Drew Cronic and played their home games at the Five Star Stadium in Macon, Georgia.
 Mercer finished the season 5–6 overall and 5–3 in SoCon play to place fourth.

-Previous season

-The Bears finished the 2019 Mercer Bears football team 4–8 overall an 3–5 in SoCon play to place seventh.

 Schedule

 Mercer had a game scheduled against Vanderbilt, which was canceled due to the COVID-19 pandemic.